-Missouri, Illinois, Kansas, Oklahoma & Nebraska Collaborative Divorce Attorneys Available to Assist
+Missouri, Illinois, Kansas, Oklahoma, Nebraska, and Indiana Collaborative Divorce Attorneys Available to Assist

 Many couples are increasingly turning to collaborative divorce when their marriages end.
 In collaborative divorce, each spouse hires a trained collaborative lawyer.
 Spouses sit down with their lawyers and talk through matters.
 Often, they bring in additional professionals who can lend their perspectives.
 These include divorce coaches, financial neutrals, and psychologists.

 If issues cannot be resolved through collaboration and if the spouses wish to go to court, the current attorneys must withdraw from the case.
 New trial attorneys must be hired before the matter can be taken to trial.

 At Stange Law Firm, PC, Founding Partner Kirk Stange, and Managing Partner Kelly Davidzuk are trained collaborative divorce lawyers who are members of the Missouri Collaborative Institute.
 If you want to pursue a collaborative divorce, contact us today.
 You can also visit our webpage on collaborative divorce titled: Collaborative Divorce Representation.

 The Advantages of Collaborative Divorce: Why it Can Work

 Our clients often find that, by sitting down and resolving issues, they can reduce the cost of divorce and the impact on the children involved.
 Collaborative divorce also gives them more control over critical issues.
 It is also more private and avoids potentially embarrassing pleadings or motions in a court file.
 Further, they can make those decisions for themselves instead of waiting for a judge’s decision.